Chomenor/ioef-cmod/cmod-readme.md

 # Server

 The separate dedicated server application is recommended for hosting servers.
 You can use the binaries included in the zip releases or compile your own builds.
-Dedicated server support in cMod is currently experimental; let me know if you encounter any bugs or issues.

 ## Settings Handling